Spanching/MacroKeyboardHub/README.md

 poetry install
 ```

-for easy usage on windows I use [pyinstaller](https://pyinstaller.org/en/stable/).
+for easy usage on Windows I use [pyinstaller](https://pyinstaller.org/en/stable/).
 I can create two executables, one for
 the gui and one for the listener like this:

 ```bash